-Distinguished members of the family include Francis Freeman (c.1645), a British religious writer; Richard Freeman (1646-1710) was an English judge from Gloucestershire
+Distinguished members of the family include Francis Freeman (c.1645), a British religious writer; and John Freeman ( fl.
+1611), an English divine, matriculated in the University of Cambridge as a sizar of Trinity College, 26 Nov.
+1575.

-, who became Lord Chancellor of Ireland; Susannah Freeman (1667-1723), a famous...
-Another 33 words (2 lines of text) are included under the topic Early Fryman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) are included under the topic Early Fryman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fryman family to Ireland